danrlu/Fuller_Lab_paper/README.md

 # Scripts for the paper from D. Lu, H. Sin, C. Lu and M. T. Fuller.
+# == tutorials on how to reproduce the data analysis from the paper

   - I'm trying to have all the scripts here to reproduce the data analysis.
 I'm keeping them as they are for record keeping, despite the following caveats: